 This implementation by Norbert Landsteiner, www.masswerk.at, 2012-2014.

+Based on emulation code by Barry Silverman, Brian Silverman, and Vadim Gerasimov.
 Added enhanced, CRT-like graphics, support for variable output sizes, a splash-screen with near to authentic graphics, and embedding artwork.
-This implementation also features changes to the original emulation code, some additional instructions, and additional emulated hardware.
+The original emulation code was modified to include some additional instructions and to support additional emulated hardware.

 Also, there are multiple versions of the original code ready to play.
 See below for details.